 Hey everyone.
 So I’m here with my second travel blog and this one is all about my awesome little adventure to Iceland.
 I’ve already uploaded a short YouTube video compiling the highlights of my trip so be sure to check that out!

 I already see myself going back to Iceland one day however I’m even more motivated to do so now as I want to catch a glimpse of the northern lights which didn’t make an appearance!
 Missing the lights did not however put a dampener on my trip; I did tonnes of exploring and had a great experience whilst doing so.
-A quick heads up for anyone who does head to Iceland; use Reykjavik Excursions for everything as they were so reliable and more than helpful for the duration of my stay.
+A quick heads up for anyone who does venture to Iceland; make use of Reykjavik Excursions; they were so reliable and more than helpful for the duration of my stay.